bplaat/bassiemusic/README.md

 </div>

 ## Features
-BassieMusic offers a lot of different features here is a short list of some:
 - Local online music streaming platform
 - Nice music web player build with [SvelteKit](https://kit.svelte.dev/)
 - Search your music library